dotnet/csharpstandard/standard/expressions.md

 >
 > *end example*

 The array co-variance rules ([§17.6](arrays.md#176-array-covariance)) permit a value of an array type `A[]` to be a reference to an instance of an array type `B[]`, provided an implicit reference conversion exists from `B` to `A`.
-Because of these rules, when an array element of a *reference_type* is passed as a reference or output parameter, a run-time check is required to ensure that the actual element type of the array is *identical* to that of the parameter.
+Because of these rules, when an array element of a *reference_type* is passed as an output or reference argument, a run-time check is required to ensure that the actual element type of the array is *identical* to that of the parameter.

 > *Example*: In the following code
 >